Smile! Dentistry is essential care.

 We’ve seen so many pets who were lethargic or didn’t want to eat because they were suffering from advanced dental disease.
 Once they had dental surgery and healed, they became happy, perky pets again.

 A Note About Cost

 Untreated dental disease will only get worse, which means your pet’s pain and problems will only get worse.
-And by then, dentistry will be that much more expensive.
+Then dentistry, and any other medical treatments needed due to complications from dental disease, will be that much more difficult and expensive.

-Fresh breath, strong teeth, and gums, a life without pain: Pet dental care is definitely worth it.
-Call us for more information at (919) 471-0308.
+Fresh breath, strong teeth, healthy gums, healthy heart and lungs and kidneys, a life without pain: Dentistry is definitely worth it.